3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Risk factors are covered in Section 3.1.5.

 3.4.
-Summary of evidence and recommendations: CPPPS and mechanisms
+Summary of evidence and recommendations for chronic primary pelvic pain syndrome and pain mechanisms